joelfad/TankCommanderPanic/doc/map_file_format.md

 ## About Map Generator

-This tool takes a `.tmx` file saved from Tiled, the open-source game map creation tool, and creates a `.map` file formatted for import by the server program.
+This tool takes a `.tmx` file saved from the open-source game map creation tool [Tiled](https://github.com/bjorn/tiled) and creates a `.map` file formatted for import by the server program.
 The server program uses this file to set up the stage at the start of a game.

 ## File Format